Xeno-Selfbot/Xeno/README.md

 # Cryptic ToS

 1. You MUST NOT claim the code as your own code
-2. You MUST NOT edit the code for the bot.
+2. You MUST NOT claim owner ship of the bot
-3. You MUST NOT claim owner ship of the bot
+3. Feel free to edit the code if you want to make something better.

 # Cryptic Risks